Dannykhvn/Dannykhvn/README.md

 ---

 ## 🌍 Let’s Connect!
 I’m always excited to meet like-minded individuals in tech!
-Reach out if you’d like to chat, collaborate, or just say hi.
+Feel free to Reach out if you’d like to collaborate.

 📧 **Email**: daniel.khvn@gmail.com
 💼 **LinkedIn**: www.linkedin.com/in/daniel-khavin